 - Seligmann Innovation Fund supports innovative investments in science and policy that inform how CI addresses future challenges.
 For example, the Fund supports Pacific Island leaders as they pilot fishery innovations first advanced in Iceland and form regional alliances to modernize their fisheries policy.
 The Fund was established in honor of CI cofounder Peter Seligmann upon his retirement after 30 years as CEO of the organization.

 - The Critical Ecosystem Partnership Fund (CEPF) empowers nongovernmental and private-sector organizations to get involved in conservation in the most at-risk areas on Earth by partnering with international governments, foundations, the World Bank, and the European Union to conserve biodiversity and help communities around the globe thrive.

 - The Lui-Walton Innovators Fellowship gathers researchers, thinkers, analysts, and leaders to brainstorm innovative solutions for problems facing conservationists and transform popular thinking toward the environment.
-In 2017, the program recognized 15 Fellows from 11 countries with diverse backgrounds—from world leaders to first-in-class scientists and conservationists—all dedicated to conserving and building a healthier, more productive planet.
+As of 2020, the program recognized 37 Fellows from 17 countries with diverse backgrounds—from world leaders to first-in-class scientists and conservationists—all dedicated to conserving and building a healthier, more productive planet.